 However, there are some concrete steps that principals can take to get that buy-in.

-Once the science vision is made visible and special, it’s important to follow through to make sure the vision is actually being carried through in the classrooms.
+Once the science vision is made visible and special, it’s important to follow through to make sure the vision and program curriculum is actually being carried through in the classrooms.

 Communication is essential for maintaining the science vision.
 Being visible is one of the strongest ways to communicate your commitment to the vision.
 Principals need to make themselves visible in classrooms through learning walks and at professional development sessions.